 A native of Rockland, Edward Damon came to the Berkshires in 2008 as a freshman at the Massachusetts College of Liberal Arts in North Adams.
 There, he stumbled into the college's journalism program and eventually become the editor-in-chief of the college newspaper, the Beacon.
 He received a bachelor's in English from MCLA in May 2012 and joined the Transcript staff in November 2012.

-An Eagle reporter since January, Edward covers North County.
+An Eagle reporter since January, Edward covers Northern Berkshire.
 His interests include the outdoors, obscure cars, dogs of all shapes and sizes, and ' 80s New Wave.

 Phil writes fiction and loves of punk rock.
 He's an outdoorsman, a lousy but persistent tennis player and friend to all normal-sized dogs.

-Blood donor, critic, political malcontent and former little league cleanup hitter, Phil anticipates an exciting new home at The Berkshire Eagle.
+Blood donor, critic, political malcontent and former little league cleanup hitter.

 Clarence Fanto is a Berkshire Eagle correspondent who covers several South County towns as well as general topics.
 A native of New York City, he worked at three TV news networks and two daily newspapers there before relocating to the Berkshires in 1987.